nockiee/pinflask/README.md

 ![image](https://imgur.com/3HM0FJA.png)

 ## 📝 Description
-PinFlask – this is a "image board" project.
-Search, create, and be inspired by creative ideas gathered in one place.
+Pin Flask is a unique project in order to find the right idea and inspiration.

+Search and explore the expanses of PinFlask to find something new.

+Create and share your own unique, authored content and rate the work of others.

 > [!CAUTION]
-> 🔐 The project is currently at the earliest stage of development, with the most limited and basic functionality provided.
-Expect further updates.
+> 🔐 The project is at an early stage of its development, development is underway, at the moment the current version is beta, stable operation is not provided.
+All features have not been added yet, expect further updates.

 ### 🖌️Features
 1. 🔰 Easy interface: Fast loading and low server load